Is this program right for you?

 View and search for subjects on offer at the University of Melbourne using their course search feature.

 View the Course Equivalency Database to find out which courses on this program have already been equated to AU courses.
 Please note that you are NOT limited to just these courses.
 Students will need to request equivalency for courses which have not been previously reviewed.
 Read more about the course equivalency process and how AU counts study abroad credits on our Courses and Credits page.

 Blue skies, crystal clear waters, and white-sand beaches stretch as far as the eye can see on the coasts of Australia.
 AU students can take advantage of this amazing natural beauty and amplify their academic experiences by directly enrolling in classes at the University of Melbourne and earning a semester or year of AU credit.

 Melbourne is the capital city of the southern state of Victoria and offers something for everyone.
 With a diverse population of about 3.5 million, it is known as the cultural capital of the country.
 Gold was found in the surrounding areas in 1851, and before long the area was overrun with fortune seekers.
 The beautiful buildings that line the streets of the city center date back to this prosperous time period.
 Parks and gardens abound as more than one-quarter of the inner city is set aside for recreational use.
 In this multi-cultural city, students will never be without something to do as the city is famous for its wide variety of museums, operas, theaters, dance companies, and art galleries.

-Learn more about the study abroad program in Melbourne and life there here.
+Learn more about the study abroad program and life in Melbourne.

 Housing & Meals